SumitRanjan11/MY-SOCIAL-MEDIA-HANDLES/README.md

 MY SOCIAL MEDIA HANDLES,
 This project is a simple, responsive webpage that displays social media handles with associated QR codes.
-The design includes cards for each social media platform (Twitter, Instagram, GitHub) with QR codes and clickable buttons that direct users to the respective profiles.
+The design includes cards for each social media platform (Twitter, Instagram, GitHub) with QR codes and clickable buttons that direct users to the respective profiles..

 Features
 Responsive Design: The webpage adapts to different screen sizes, including desktops, tablets, and smartphones.